Loading

 Six years after the events of the first film, Ralph and Vanellope have stayed best friends, hanging out after work in Litwak Arcade.
 Ralph is content with their life, but Vanellope longs for excitement and expresses how bored she has become of Sugar Rush's predictability.
 To please her, Ralph sneaks into her game and makes a secret road.
 The next day, when Vanellope fights the arcade player's control to test the track, the cabinet's steering wheel breaks.
 As the company that made Sugar Rush is defunct, and the cost of a replacement wheel on eBay is too high, Litwak decides to scrap Sugar Rush and unplugs the game, leaving its citizens homeless.
 The Surge Protector finds homes for all Sugar Rush's citizens as a short-term measure as they figure out how to save the game, with Felix and Calhoun adopting the racers.
 Remembering eBay, Ralph and Vanellope travel through Litwak's new Wi-Fi router to the Internet, a place where websites are represented as buildings in a sprawling city, avatars represent users, and programs are people.

 A guilt-ridden Ralph finds his now-cracked-in-half medal.
 In lieu of cyber-insecurities, Arthur copies Ralph's emotional insecurities, and makes dimwitted and emotionally unstable duplicates of Ralph.
 The clones overrun the Internet in a global DoS attack, all chasing after Vanellope to keep her for themselves.
-Ralph saves her and attempts to lure the clones into a firewall, but they form a giant Ralph monster, Ralphzilla, that seizes them both.
-Ralph comes to accept that Vanellope can make her own choices, letting go of his insecurities.
-This also causes Ralphzilla and the clones to disappear, and Ralph and Vanellope reconcile.
+Ralph saves her and attempts to lure the clones into a firewall, but they form a giant Ralph monster that seizes them both.
+Ralph comes to accept that Vanellope can make her own choices, letting go of his insecurities and causing the clones to disappear, and Ralph and Vanellope reconcile.
 Ralph gives half of the broken medal to Vanellope and they bid each other a heartfelt farewell as Shank has arranged for Vanellope to respawn in Slaughter Race.

-Back in the arcade, Sugar Rush is repaired, and Ralph partakes in social activities with the other arcade characters as he stays in touch with Vanellope over video chat, feeling content with his newfound ability to be independent.
+Back in the arcade, Sugar Rush is repaired, and Ralph joins the other arcade characters' activities as he stays in touch with Vanellope over video chat, feeling content with his newfound ability to be independent.

 Voice cast